By Gary Glass and Christine Pesetski

 - Student Health Services provides a wide range of health-care services, many of which are covered by the student health fee.
 Student Health can serve as the primary-care physician for students and also refer students to specialists within the Duke network as needed.

 Gary Glass is a former staff psychologist at Counseling and Psychological Services.
-Christine Pesetski is senior director for academic programs and registrar at the Duke Divinity School and the former assistant dean of students at DukeReach.
+Christine Pesetski is the former senior director for academic programs and registrar at the Duke Divinity School and the former assistant dean of students at DukeReach.